IS1301-IN Popular Culture (Intensive) (Summer) (3 undergraduate credits)

 This course is an overview of the entire sweep of Christian history.
 Pivotal events will be discussed in detail, and we will attempt to discern how those events are relevant to present-day world Christianity, both in terms of their effect on the present, and how they can inform a Christian interpretation of our times.
 Some turning points in the history of cross-cultural missions will be included.

-IS1363-IN Health and First Aid Practices (Intensive) (Summer) (3 undergraduate credits)
+ISIS1363 Introduction to Health & First Aid Practices (Summer) (3 undergraduate credits)

+Every person needs basic knowledge on factors affecting their personal health.
+This course teaches students to evaluate significant topics in their own health paradigm.
 Students are introduced to key principles of First Aid, the sequence of steps to respond to emergencies, and the steps for patient assessment.
 Key aspects of CPR are learned along with wound care, musculoskeletal injuries, and first aid for poisoning, bites, and stings.
-Special attention is given to first aid for specific injuries in remote locations.
+Attention is given to first aid for injuries in remote locations.

 IS2312-OL Ancient Near Eastern Civilizations (Spring) (3 undergraduate credits)